what3words/wordpress-autosuggest-plugin/README.txt

 * Input placeholder.
 Placeholder text for the 3 word address validation field, for example "e.g. lock.spout.radar".
 We recommend using a placeholder of a 3 word address in the same language as the autosuggest language.

-* Country Selector.
-An optional jQuery object selector, for example “#shipping_country”, can be provided to filter the 3 word address results to a specific country.
-Please note, a form element must be a `<select>` and the option values must be a [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)  country code.

 = WooCommerce Checkout =